jfrog/artifactory-user-plugins/deploy/remoteDownload/README.md

 url - The remote file URL <br>
 username - Username for basic authentication for the remote endpoint (Optional) <br>
 password - Password for basic authentication for the remote endpoint (Optional)

+The above example deploys the remote file into "libs-releaes-local:my/new/path.docker.png"